DOAJ/doaj/portality/migrate/20180808_1693_article_duplication/README.md

 # 2018-08-08; Issue 1693 - Article Duplication

-This migration covers the deployment of code to bring the article objects in the datastore up to standard with the structure required for consistend deduplication.
+This migration covers the deployment of code to bring the article objects in the datastore up to standard with the structure required for consistent deduplication.

 This migration will carry out the following actions: